 “But following an impulse of great charity, Father Ryan went into those places, stayed, and ministered to the people that contracted the disease, and died from it while ministering to his people in a very heroic way.”

 On June 14, Bishop Stika signed a decree officially establishing the Diocese of Knoxville as the petitioner of the Cause of Beatification and Canonization of Rev. Patrick J. Ryan.
-By virtue of Bishop Stika’s decree and documents signed at the Chancery on Aug.
+By Bishop Stika’s decree and documents signed at the Chancery on Aug.
 9, the cause for sainthood for Fr.
-Ryan is now open, and he considered a Servant of God, the initial phase in a rigorous process of being pronounced a saint by the Church.
+Ryan is now open, and he considered a Servant of God, the initial phase of a rigorous process of being pronounced a saint by the Church.

-“Father Ryan was a man of holiness and a man of Christ who through his efforts to minister to the sick became sick himself.
+“Father Ryan was a man of holiness and a man of Christ who through his efforts to minister to the sick became ill himself.
 He gave his life for people in trouble,” Bishop Stika said.